Neoklis Sarris: Politics

-At age of 20, Neoklis Sarris was a political advisor of the Ecumenical Patriarch Athenagoras.
-He was a consultant of George Mavros and John Zighdis, who were Presidents of the Union Democratic Centre party (E.DI.K.).
-After the death of the second, he was appointed the presidency of the party by the Union of the Democratic Centre, and thus became the fourth president after George Papandreou, George Mavros, and John Zigdis in successive order.
+At the age of 20, Neoklis Sarris was a political advisor of the Ecumenical Patriarch Athenagoras I.

+He was a consultant of George Mavros and John Zigdis, who were Presidents of the Union Democratic Centre party (E.DI.K.), and after the death of the second, he was appointed the presidency of the party by the Union of the Democratic Centre, and thus became the fourth president after George Papandreou, George Mavros, and John Zigdis in successive order.

 In the late 70s, he was an (informal) mediator between Greece and Turkey, negotiating with all of the Turkish leadership and the Prime Minister Mustafa Bülent Ecevit and transferring their thoughts to the Greek Prime Minister through Georgios Mavros.

+In the early 90s, Sarris is responsible for the idea of establishing 19 May in Greece as Pontian Greek Genocide Remembrance Day, also, in the late 90s Sarris and his wife Flora had the idea of establishing a Pontian University, but this idea was not implemented.

+In March 2012, few months after his death, succeeded from Stavros Karampelas at the 3rd Congress of the Union of the Democratic Centre.

+Works

 He has published numerous articles in scientific journals and in the daily press.
-In 2010, he edited the book by academic and Turkish Foreign Minister Ahmet Davutoğlu ‘Strategic Depth.
-The International Position of Turkey’.
+In 2010, he edited the book by academic and Turkish Foreign Minister Ahmet Davutoğlu Strategic Depth.
+The International Position of Turkey.
 Yet, he has written the preface in many Greek books and Turkish scholar publications, while many of his works remain unpublished.